cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 FOSDEM is really different from any other conference that you may have been to.

-First, FOSDEM is **non-commercial, volunteer-organized and free**!
+First, it's **non-commercial, volunteer-organized and free**!

-I'm always amazed by the passion of everyone involved in FOSDEM organizations.
+I'm always amazed by the passion of everyone involved in FOSDEM organization.
 Every year the conference is a huge success, and this is just thanks to volunteers who spend their free time organizing it.
 Only in 2019, it was attended by **more than 8000 developers with over 700 sessions**.

-Moreover, FOSDEM has something like _special_ for me: it was the first international conference I've ever been to.
-Initially, I was really hesitant on the content.
-With 700+ sessions it's obviously really hard to _crawl_ the agenda and find the best content.
+Moreover, FOSDEM has something _special_ for me: it was the first international conference I've ever been to.
+Initially, I was hesitant about the content.
+With 700+ sessions it's hard to _crawl_ the agenda and find the best sessions.
 But then I realized that you don't go to FOSDEM **just** for the content.

-FOSDEM is first of all an opportunity to **meet with the open source community**.
+FOSDEM is, first of all, an opportunity to **meet with the open-source community**.
 Every time I feel so much inspired by all the new connections, stories and projects that I found during the two days of the event.

 <!--At FOSDEM, you have the opportunity to meet other open source contributors that you probably met only virtually.-->

 Since then, FOSDEM is now a **fixed appointment in my agenda**.
-Personally, I can't think of a better way to start the conference season of a new year.
+I can't think of a better way to start the conference season of a new year.

 # About the Kotlin DevRoom

-The Kotlin DevRoom is a _conference-within-a-conference_ that will give Kotlin developers the opportunity to come together and chat, hack, and share stories about Kotlin usage in the FLOSS ecosystems.
+The Kotlin DevRoom is a _conference-within-a-conference_ that will allow Kotlin developers to come together and chat, hack, and share stories about Kotlin usage in the FLOSS ecosystems.

 The DevRoom will take place on **Sunday, the 2nd of February 2020**, from 9.00 AM to 5.00 PM at [ULB (Campus Solbosch)](https://www.openstreetmap.org/node/1632534522) in Brussels, Belgium.